-The battle has begun: there are people who love Gutenberg and the site editing (SE) or full site editing (FSE) feature and those who prefer the old good classic WordPress template structure and WYSIWYG page builders.
+The battle has begun: there are more and more people who love block themes for full site editing and those who prefer the good old classic WordPress template structure and page builders.
 Both parties really have something to say.
-But the only thing we can ignore here is that site editing is something revolutionary, and SE times have well and truly arrived.
+But the only thing we cannot ignore here is that site editing is something revolutionary, and block theme times have well and truly arrived.

 Table of Contents